-Beginning in January, 2000, Commissioner Nichols and the NAIC released a "Statement of Intent" that outlined changes that will be considered in the insurance regulatory environment.
+In January, 2000, the NAIC released a "Statement of Intent" that outlined efficiency initiatives to be introduced to be considered in the insurance regulatory environment.
 Part of this document addressed the "Speed-to-Market" issues that concern rate and form filings.
 Key accomplishments in the area of Speed to Market include the development and implementation of Uniform Product Coding Matrices (PCM), Uniform Transmittals, Electronic Funds Transfer, and Standardized Filing Types.
 The Product Coding Matrices is a uniform product naming convention established to standardize lines of business.
-To date, 51 jurisdictions have implemented all 153 business areas (property, life and health) and leverage the PCM.
-The Uniform Transmittals have replaced all state specific transmittal letter requirements and have been implemented by 51 jurisdictions.
+The Uniform Transmittals have replaced all state specific transmittal letter requirements.
 In addition, all states that require fee remittance in advance of the review and approval of submitted filings now accept electronic payment via SERFF, thus further reducing the turnaround time for filings.
-Lastly, the states have adopted standardized filing types within SERFF, thus allowing industry users to more efficiently submit filings in multiple states simultaneously.
+Furthermore, the states have adopted standardized filing types within SERFF, thus allowing industry users to more efficiently submit filings in multiple states simultaneously.
 These improvements in the product filing, review and approval, have significantly reduced filing turnaround.

-For the last 12 months, on a nationwide average basis, life/health filing turnaround is 47 days and property/casualty is 28 days.
+The cooperation between regulators and industry representatives has been very successful, because the approach enables both the states and the industry to collaborate in an effort to streamline the product filing process.
 The NAIC membership and industry representatives actively discuss how changes can be made in the regulatory arena to improve the process.
-SERFF continues to be the automated solution to efficient rate and form filing.
+SERFF continues to be a single key component in the automation of this regulatory compliance process.

-As of today, 49 states, the District of Columbia, Puerto Rico, Guam and over 3,600 insurance companies, third-party filers, rating organizations and other companies are committed to SERFF.
-Reflecting on the past 12 years, SERFF has experienced tremendous growth.
+As of today, 49 states, the District of Columbia, Guam, Puerto Rico, the U.S. Virgin Islands and over 3,900 insurance companies, third-party filers, rating organizations and other companies are committed to SERFF.
+Reflecting on the past 13 years, SERFF has experienced tremendous growth.

 - 2001 – 3,694 Filings